Miami-Dade County Ejectment Lawyers

 Understanding The Ejectment Process

-If the court grants the ejectment, you can request a writ of possession.
-The local sheriff will then enforce the writ and remove the person from the property.
+If successful, the court will issue a writ of possession under § 66.061.
+The county sheriff will then physically remove the occupant from the property.

 Ejectment vs. Eviction